Azure App Service Hybrid Connections

 Is your HCM potentially in a bad state?
 Try restarting the ‘Azure Hybrid Connection Manager Service" local service.

 Do you have conflicting software installed?
-Hybrid Connection Manager cannot coexist with Biztalk Hybrid Connection Manager or Service Bus for Windows Server.
-Hence when installing HCM, any versions of these packages should be removed first.
+Hybrid Connection Manager can't coexist with Biztalk Hybrid Connection Manager or Service Bus for Windows Server.
+When you install the HCM, any versions of these packages should be removed first.

-If your status says Connected but your app cannot reach your endpoint then:
+If your status says Connected but your app can't reach your endpoint then:

-- make sure you're using a DNS name in your Hybrid Connection.
-If you use an IP address then the required client DNS lookup may not happen.
-If the client running in your web app doesn't do a DNS lookup, then the Hybrid Connection will not work
+- Make sure you're using a DNS name in your Hybrid Connection.
+If you use an IP address, then the required client DNS lookup might not happen.
+If the client running in your web app doesn't do a DNS lookup, then the Hybrid Connection doesn't work.

-- test access from your HCM host to your endpoint using the PowerShell command Test-NetConnection EndpointDNSname -P Port If you cannot reach the endpoint from your HCM host then check firewalls between the two hosts including any host-based firewalls on the destination host.
+- Test access from your HCM host to your endpoint using the PowerShell command Test-NetConnection EndpointDNSname -P Port If you can't reach the endpoint from your HCM host then check firewalls between the two hosts including any host-based firewalls on the destination host.